Timmy Newsome

-Timothy Arthur Newsome (born May 17, 1958) is a former American football fullback in the National Football League (NFL) for the Dallas Cowboys.
+Timothy Arthur Newsome (born May 17, 1958) is an American former professional football player who was a fullback for the Dallas Cowboys of the National Football League (NFL).
 He played college football at Winston-Salem State University.

-Early years
+Early life

 Newsome attended Ahoskie High School, where he played safety and cornerback.
-As a sophomore in 1974, he helped the team have a 13-1 record and reach the State 3A Championship game.
+As a sophomore in 1974, he helped the team achieve a 13-1 record and reach the State 3A Championship game.

 As a senior, he was part of a defensive unit that yielded only 32 points during the season, with eight of those games being shutouts.
-He received All-conference honors in football, basketball and baseball.
+He received All-conference honors in football, basketball, and baseball.
 He played on football teams that had a 32-5-1 record during a three-year period of time.
 He played in the North-South High School All-Star in 1976.

 College career

 Newsome accepted a football scholarship from Winston-Salem State University.
-As a freshman, he was converted into a running back.
+As a freshman, he was converted to a running back.
 As a sophomore in 1977, Newsome rushed for 998 yards and 14 touchdowns.

 As a junior in 1978, he posted 1,377 rushing yards (second in Division II), a 7.5-yard average and 14 touchdowns.
 As a senior in 1979, he tallied 987 rushing yards and nine touchdowns.

 The 1977 and 1978 football teams, which were coached by Bill Hayes, were two of the best teams in school history.
 They went undefeated each season and were led by Newsome and fellow running backs Arrington Jones and Randy Bolton, employing the Veer offense.

 Those Rams teams dominated their competition.
 In 1977, they went 11–0 but bypassed the Division II playoffs to play in the Gold Bowl in Richmond, Virginia, where they lost to South Carolina State University 10–7.
 In 1978, they went 11–0 again, won their first playoff game (17–0 over California State Poly), then lost to Delaware State, 41–0 in the second round.

 In his last three seasons, Newsome was the ClAA's leading rusher and scorer.
 He finished his college career as the leading rusher in school history with 3,843 yards (6.1-yard average) and 38 touchdowns.
 Newsome also was one of the leading all-time rushers in the history of the Central Intercollegiate Athletic Association (CIAA).
 In 1978 and 1979, he was named to the Sheridan All America Black College Football Team and was the Black College Football Offensive Player of the Year (1978).

-In 1993, he was inducted into the CIAA Hall of Fame and the Winston-Salem State University Athletic Hall Of Fame.
+In 1993, he was inducted into the CIAA Hall of Fame and the Winston-Salem State University Athletic Hall of Fame.
 In 2019, he was inducted into the Black College Football Hall of Fame.
 In 2022, he was inducted into the North Carolina Sports Hall of Fame.